Murder of Amanda Froistad

 The murder occurred in North Dakota (red).

 In 1995, Larry Froistad murdered his five-year-old daughter, Amanda Froistad.
 After he set their North Dakota home on fire while she was inside, Larry confessed to the crime on an email list with 200 members.
 Only a few reported him.
 This incident is an example of an online version of the bystander effect.

 In addition, the incident was a notable failure of child welfare.
 Though a therapist reported that Larry had sexually abused Amanda, the authorities of South Dakota, where the therapist practiced, and of North Dakota, where Amanda lived, did not coordinate with each other and failed to protect her.

 Background

 In mid-1994, Amanda's aggressive conduct at daycare concerned her providers.
 Amanda's mother, Ann Purdy, took her to a counselor to find out why she was acting that way.
 The first thing Amanda told the counselor was that she was being molested by her father, Larry Froistad.
 The counselor, as required by law, reported the molestation to South Dakota's Child Welfare Agency.
-Because the molestation happened in another state, North Dakota, and due to bureaucratic incompetence, the authorities did not appropriately address the report.
-Larry was neither punished nor denied access to his daughter despite having sexually abused her.